-Behaviour Modification 0.5 unit
+Behaviour Modification

-Prerequisite: PSYC 1110 and 1120, and 3.0 units of

-University credit at the 2000 level or above.
+Prerequisite: PSYC 1110 and 1120, and 3.0 units of University credit at the 2000 level or above.

 The study of the application of learning principles to address behavioural issues in a variety of settings.
 Examples are taken from clinical, institutional, home and community environments.